stevium/stevium/README.md

 # What

-This repo contains the source code and content for my website at [wincent.com].
+This repo contains the source code and content of my blog & wiki website at [stevium.com](stevium.com).

+It is a fork of [masochist](https://github.com/wincent/masochist) by [wincent](https://github.com/wincent/) containing overrides and modifications needed for customized view layer and content management, intended to enable emacs org and typescript support.

 Content is authored in plain-text-friendly markup formats like [Markdown] and served using a dynamic stack (described below).
 New code can be deployed and content added or updated via `git push`.

-## Stack
+## Dependencies

 - [React]: Declarative, component-oriented view layer.
 - [Relay]: Declarative data-management.